Lie detectors, solitary: How South Korea screens refugees

 They also get health checks, nutritional support and vocational training.

-When defectors leave the resettlement center and move into the general population, police officers are assigned to protect and manage them, according to police officials who declined to elaborate.
+When defectors leave the resettlement centre and move into the general population, police officers are assigned to protect and manage them, according to police officials who declined to elaborate.

-Shin, the opposition lawmaker, noted that most North Koreans entering the South are genuine refugees and said the screening program is “quite impressive”.
+Shin, the opposition lawmaker, noted that most North Koreans entering the South are genuine refugees and said the screening programme is “quite impressive”.

 “The challenge for us is to pick out the spies getting increasingly sophisticated in fabricating their stories.”